 We don’t have an official iPhone 13 release date yet, that announcement won’t come for awhile, but we’ve heard the release could take place in September instead of October.

-In this guide we’ll take prospective iPhone 13 buyers through some steps to take in the spring, summer, and early fall ahead of Apple’s iPhone 13 launch date.
+In this guide we’ll take prospective iPhone 13 buyers through some steps to take in summer and early fall ahead of Apple’s iPhone 13 launch date.

 - Track iPhone 13 Rumors

 - Keep an Eye on Your Upgrade Eligibility